 A student's choice of whom to live with is an important aspect of the residential experience.
-It's often helpful for students to prioritize choosing the people and potentially the general type of housing (such as single, double, suite, theme housing, apartment) rather than having their hearts set on a specific room or building.
+It's often helpful for students to prioritize choosing the people and the type of housing (such as single, double, suite, interest or block housing, apartment) rather than having their hearts set on a specific room or building.